Croatia Vacation Planning Best Trip to Croatia

 Meat platter at Pinjur restaurant in Sinj, Croatia

 The cuisine in Croatia is delicious!
+Meat dishes are especially popular throughout the Balkan region.

-Meat dishes are popular in Croatia and throughout the Balkan region.
-Grilled meat platters, burek (a meat pastry) and cevapi (a grilled sausage, often served in bread) are common Croatian meals found on local restaurant menus.
+Mixed grill platters and cevapi (a grilled sausage, often served in bread) are common Croatian meals found on local restaurant menus.

 In Dalmatia, fresh fish from the Adriatic Sea is a specialty.
 Dishes like Black Risotto (made with cuttlefish), Peka (made with octopus) and whole fresh fish are staples.

 Croatia cuisine has also been heavily influenced by Italy – so pizza and pasta are popular.
-That said, look for regional pasta dishes, like Istrian pasta with truffles.
+That said, look for regional dishes, like Istrian pasta with truffles.

 Handmade ice cream from Luka Ice Cream in Split, Croatia